SovereignCloudStack/standards/Standards/scs-xxxx-v1-status-page-create-decision.md

 # Status Page Requirements

-* The status page application should be simplistic in software design to not depend on a large variety of services
+* The status page application should be simplistic in software design and should not depend on a large variety of services
-* * simplistic, yet existing user management for write access (outh?)
+* * simplistic, yet existing user management for write access (oauth?
+OIDC?)
-* * * Existing tools (like cachet) do not have a role concept that allows fine-grined access to status bits
+* * * Simple RBAC (role based access control) is nice to have
-* * do we want to support hidden components eg. components that are only visibile to logged in users?
+* * support that components are only visible to a subset of users
-* * * (is this the type of feature that is considered "bells & whistles" and can be added at a later stage)
+* * * implies that there is a role that is read-only
-* * * does this conflict with our goal of Open Operations?
 * * * On-Prem use case might be handled by having an authenticating reverse proxy in front
 * The status page applicaton should allow for simple and easy theming
 * * Page = (Possibly simple) Web-UI